 How do we teach impulse control to a dog?

 There are many ways to be ‘inappropriate’ in any one context.

 This is why teaching your dog ‘not to do’ a thing, stealing cushions for example, is not always the best option.

-He may simply choose another inappropriate alternative, such as rolling around on his back in your favourite and most fragile antique chair.
+He may simply choose another inappropriate alternative, such as rolling around on his back in your favorite and most fragile antique chair.

 Don’t do that